yohanesnuwara/MRST-simulations/README.md

 5. Single-phase compressible fluid (oil) simulation - constant viscosity over pressure (NO FLOW B.C.)
 6. Single-phase compressible fluid simulation with thermal effects (NO FLOW B.C.)

+> These scripts are adapted from MRST tutorial codes, but I have modified it.